 Is buying an extended warranty on a new appliance worth it?
-I virtually never take out any extended guarantees because I prefer to look at the big picture.
-I believe that over a lifetime of owning any particular product, I will pay out far less if I just pay for repairs as opposed to paying out year after year regardless of whether the product breaks down or not.
+I never take out any extended guarantees myself because I prefer to look at the bigger picture.
+I also don’t believe I should be so scared of breakdowns and accidents that I need to insure virtually everything I ever buy – especially when most of what is likely to happen probably won’t be covered.
+Over a lifetime of owning all my appliances and devices it’s pretty near certain that I will pay out far less if I just pay for repairs as opposed to paying out year after year regardless of whether the product breaks down or not.

 So logically you don’t take out extended warranties to save money.
 Here are some potentially legitimate reasons for buying one though –